 This class is designed to help turn your children’s non-fiction knowledge and personal experiences into meaningful writing projects.
 Best of all, they are polished projects that look beautiful in homeschool portfolios.

 From the initial stage of picking a topic and mini report format to stepping through revision and editing, your Middle School Writing Projects instructor offers warm, supportive, creative feedback that will walk you and your kids through the process with the project of your choice.
-You and your children will pick the non-fiction writing project that suits (750 word limit, please) and Angela will support you in helping your child succeed at completing it.
+You and your children will pick the non-fiction writing project that suits (750 word limit, please) and Alicia will support you in helping your child succeed at completing it.

 The end results will amaze and delight you both!